Impact Designs: Engineering and Sustainability through Student Service

 How It Works

 In this yearlong upper-division course, students work together in teams with professional mentors to design and implement a project related to sustainability.
-IDEASS gives students a hands-on introduction to potential career paths in the growing green-tech economy while fulfilling senior exit credit for majors such as Environment Studies, and many alumni have been offered jobs in fields related to their projects when they graduate.
+IDEASS gives students a hands-on introduction to potential career paths in the growing green-tech economy leading to many alumni being offered jobs in fields related to their projects when they graduate.
+At the same time, students are able to fulfill their senior exit credit for an array of majors, including Environmental Studies.
+For students in the new Sustainability Studies minor offered through College 8, IDEASS is now the senior capstone course.
 Take a look at some of our past projects here for more information.

 IDEASS students develop project objectives within their areas of interest cooperatively with community mentors and experts in the field.
 Community and industry partners benefit from collaboration with motivated students who have been carefully selected for participation in IDEASS.
 These student-led teams, guided by a group of four UCSC IDEASS academic advisors have a strong reputation for on-time deliverables that fulfill some objective known to be important to major stakeholders.
 Projects usually focus on sustainable technologies and practices in the built environment, such as energy, water, food, transportation and waste.
 Depending on student experience and partners’ needs, projects may use any number of approaches to address environmental concerns, such as technological innovation, education and behavior change, participatory research, policy planning, and other modes of sustainable design.